iamgenovator/Genovators_2025-2026/README.md

+# PLEASE DO NOT CHANGE ANYTHING NOW (May 29, 2026)
 # CDS 301 / 501 Template Website

 This is a **template website** for the course **CDS 301 / 501: Scientific Information & Data Visualization** at George Mason University Korea.